 Ardoq’s ease of use enabled OMERS’s EA team to simplify and align the infrastructure of what was quickly becoming an unruly organization.
 With the platform’s dynamic visualization features, they could map out what steps needed to transform into a modern enterprise, thereby establishing a framework for continuous adaptation and evolution.

 The strategy shift is an ongoing effort, but Ardoq offers the clarity OMERS needs to pull off these adjustments with ease.
-The platform enables the team to reconfigure their EA roadmaps to advance the business towards new outcomes as they’re idealized—and helps the team maintain control of business and IT variables as it makes those plans a reality.
+The platform helps the team to reconfigure their EA roadmaps to advance the business towards new outcomes.
+This enables them to maintain control of business and IT variables as it makes those plans a reality.

 Sigrun is the VP of Marketing at Ardoq.
 With over 10 years of experience in marketing, most recently as CMO of Microsoft Norway, her extensive knowledge of growing B2B software firms is crucial to develop Ardoq's brand and lead generation in the next stage of our growth journey.